MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Reconciliation.md

 - Purchase Transactions with Vendor Type – Unregistered, Imports and Composite are excluded from Reconciliation.
 [This is due to the reason that unregistered and import vendors are not registered with GSTN authorities and hence will not upload their supplies in GSTR-1.
 Hence the same are not reflected in GSTR-2]
 - Invoice having multiple lines are clubbed together and shown as one line in GST Reconciliation feature i.e. Total Taxable amount and Tax Amounts (CGST, SGST, IGST).
 - Periodic GSTR-2A can be downloaded in Excel or XML format.
-The following fields in GSTR-2A is matched with GST Reconciliation lines
+The following fields in GSTR-2A are matched with GST Reconciliation lines
    - External Document No.
    - Tax Amounts (IGST, CGST, SGST)
    - Vendor Invoice Date